alicemunsal/dohex/DoHex2.md

 ## Key Points

-* One of the reason of the invention of the CQRS Pattern[^13] is, domain entities are not enough for complex queries.
+* One of the reason of the invention of the CQRS Pattern[^13] is, domain entities are not suitable for complex queries.
 So we decided to separate queries from the domain.

 ## Conclusion